-Christine Carroll posted 2 photos 1 week, 5 days ago
+Christine Carroll posted an update 3 months, 1 week ago

 Food chain demonstration for Indian tribal communities

 A 2017 Permafund micro-grant of AU$2,000 has supported THREAD Siddharthvillage to establish a demonstration food chain system for the benefit of 54 tribal women’s organisations in Orisha, India.

 The aim of the food chain project is to demonstrate to tribal Communities how to improve food security and self-reliance.
 The eco food court & café run by the tribal women’s organisation, Nari Sugyani Samaj at Siddharthvillage has been set up as a model.